Arianna Fontana: Career

 In October 2017, Fontana was named as Italy's flag bearer for the opening ceremony of the 2018 Winter Olympics in Pyeongchang, South Korea.
 She was the first short track skater to be selected as flag bearer for the Italian Olympic team and the second flag bearer from the Italian Ice Sports Federation, after Carolina Kostner.
 She won her first Olympic gold medal there, in the 500 m event.
 She was the first European to win a 500 m Olympic gold.
 She also won silver in the team event and bronze in the 1000 m event, becoming the woman with the most medals in the sport.
 It also meant that she had won Olympic medals at every contested distance.

 At the 2022 Winter Olympics, she won three more medals: a silver in the 2000 m mixed relay event, a silver in the 1500 m event, and a gold in the 500 m event, bringing her total medal count to 11 Olympic medals.
 This made her the Italian sportswoman with the highest number of Winter Olympic medals and elevated her to the rank of second-most decorated Italian athlete in Olympic history, behind Edoardo Mangiarotti.

+At the 2026 Winter Olympics, she won three more medals: a gold in the 2000 metre mixed relay event, and silvers in the 500 metres and 3000 metre relay events.
+She became Italy's most decorated Olympian with 14 medals, surpassing the previous record of 13 set by Mangiarotti.